 We, the students of National Park College, in order to form a democratic and responsible student government: to represent, lead and unify the student body, to decide and act responsibly for the students' interests, and to work with the Faculty and Administration of National Park College in the pursuit of our mutual interests, do hereby establish the Student Government Association and adopt this Constitution.

 This organization shall be known as the Student Government Association (herein known as "SGA") of National Park College (herein known as "NPC").

 The primary purpose of the SGA shall be to:

-Promote the views of the student body of NPCC through participation in shared governance.Promote student activities of the student body.Oversee NPCC student clubs and organizations.Facilitate student elections.Participate in and support charitable activities to support the students and the community.Make recommendations to appropriate deciding bodies on any matter relating to the general welfare of the student body.Establish committees, assign the responsibilities and appoint their membership.Inform students on citizenship issues.
+Promote the views of the student body of NPC through participation in shared governance.Promote student activities of the student body.Oversee NPC student clubs and organizations.Facilitate student elections.Participate in and support charitable activities to support the students and the community.Make recommendations to appropriate deciding bodies on any matter relating to the general welfare of the student body.Establish committees, assign the responsibilities and appoint their membership.Inform students on citizenship issues.

 Article III: Membership Composition

 The SGA membership shall be composed by the following: